Andy is a college freshman. For the first time in his life he's living in a dorm.

 How does he keep his roommate from finding out?

 Andy loved all the eye candy, but the real catalyst for his realization was his roommate Brandon.
 They’d become friends, then best friends.
 They studied together, they ate together, they went to football games together, they met up with other guys and girls from their dorm to hang together, they seemed to do everything together.
 Everything except date individual girls.
 They had the same explanation: as first-year computer science majors they were overwhelmed by the course workload.
-For Andy with his straight-A average through high school that wasn’t accurate; for Brandon who’d struggled through high school, it was.
+For Andy with his straight-A average through high school, that wasn’t accurate; for Brandon who’d struggled through high school, it was.

 As fall semester progressed Andy found he was more and more attracted to Brandon.
 When they were in their dorm room Andy tried to be careful and not stare, but more and more often he’d be caught.
 He’d see Brandon grin, or hear a chuckle or a comment like “You want a picture?” followed by laughter.
-At first his response would be “What?” as if he hadn’t been doing anything, just innocently sitting and reading.
+At first his response would be “What?” as if he hadn’t been doing anything, just innocently sitting and studying.
 Somehow that morphed into a “Sorry” to which Brandon would respond “No problema.”

 After midterm exams Andy started to notice that sometimes when he looked at Brandon he’d already be looking back.
 At first Brandon would smile and quickly return to his book, or his laptop, or the TV.
 After a few more days he’d smile, continue to look at Andy for several seconds, then look away.
 Then after a week Brandon would look at Andy and not look away until Andy did.